pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/json_persistence/_index.md

 #### Loading data from a JSON file

 To load data from a JSON file we use the load method, which returns the loaded items.
-This method has the correlation_id   parameter as input.
+This method has the trace_id   parameter as input.
 The code below explains its usage.

 {{< tabsection >}}
   Not available